0mppula/KoronKorko/README.md

 # KoronKorko Web-Application

 KoronKorko is created using the MERN stack with vanilla JavaScript & CSS.
-And a remastered version has been developed using using Next.js, NextAuth, MondoDB, TypeScript & Tailwind CSS.
+A remastered version has been developed using using Next.js, NextAuth, MondoDB, TypeScript and Tailwind CSS.

 Check out the remastered version of [KoronKorko][KoronKorkoNew] or its [source code][KoronKorkoCodeNew].